 Good templates will save you a lot of effort, especially if you are new to ISO 27001.
 There are several options in the market, for example, Advisera.

-When guiding our clients, we normally provide our own pre-filled set of templates.
+When guiding our clients through ISO 27001 procedures, we usually provide our own pre-filled set of templates.

 FAQ #3: Does ISO 27001 mean my company won’t be hacked?

-The answer is no. While ISO 27001 does require some strong security controls, it’s a management and organisational framework in the first place.
-At the same time, if implemented properly and with enough attention (not just creating documents but actually putting them into practice, organizing good training for employees, etc.), it really increases company resilience, especially when a company is new to IS or the ISO 27001 implementation.
+The answer is no. While ISO 27001 does require some strong security controls, it’s a management and organizational framework in the first place.
+At the same time, if implemented properly and with enough attention (not just creating documents but putting them into practice, organizing good employee training, etc.), it increases company resilience, especially when a company is new to IS or the ISO 27001 implementation.

 FAQ #4: Is a pentest needed before the audit?